 …For the sugar addicts.

 GAIL’s is a chain of artisan bakeries around London so next time you stroll across one pop in for a sugary cinnamon bun and a cuppa tea.
 They are all piled up high in a rustic kind of way and all come in mismatched shapes and sizes.
-Then are rolled in copious amounts of cinnamon and sugar so get the wet wipes at the ready!
+Then are rolled in copious amounts of cinnamon and sugar so it may get pretty messy but its so worth it!

 128 Wardour St, Soho, London W1F 8ZL https://gailsbread.co.uk